contensis/api-delivery-js/README.md

 # DEPRECATED !!!
 > This project was replaced by [contensis-delivery-api](https://github.com/contensis/contensis-delivery-api).
 > You can still use it with all versions of Contensis 11.3 and below.
-The repo *contensis-delivery-api* also supports Contensis 11.3 and > all the version after 11.3.
+The repo *contensis-delivery-api* also supports Contensis 11.3 and all the versions after 11.3.
 ---

 # api-delivery-js